Public art in Barcelona: Nineteenth century

-As in previous periods, the artistic achievements of governmental buildings were confined mainly to public fountains.
-Examples of public monuments, such as those dedicated to Ferdinand VII (1831) and King Ferdinand (1850), have not survived.
-However, many such works were made at this time, so you could almost speak of a trend.
-The oldest was the Hercules Fountain, located at the crossroads of Passeig de Sant Joan, Barcelona and Carrer de Còrsega, the work done in 1802 by Josep Moret to a design by Salvador Gurri.
-Initially located in Paseo Nuevo, or the Esplanada of the military fortress of the Citadel, it has been in its present location since 1928, and is thought to be the oldest public statue in Barcelona.
+As in previous periods, the artistic achievements of governments were confined mainly to public fountains.
+Some public monuments, such as those dedicated to Ferdinand VII (1831) and King Ferdinand (1850), have not survived.
+However, many such works were made at this time.
+The oldest was the Hercules Fountain at the crossroads of Passeig de Sant Joan, Barcelona and Carrer de Còrsega, the work done in 1802 by Josep Moret to a design by Salvador Gurri.
+Initially located in Passeig Nou, or the Esplanada of the Citadel, it has been in its present location since 1928, and is thought to be the oldest public statue in Barcelona.